The Texas Rangers (1936 film)

 The Texas Rangers is a 1936 American Western film directed by King Vidor and starring Fred MacMurray and Jack Oakie.
-The picture was nominated for Best Sound Recording (Franklin Hansen) at the 1936 Oscars.
+The picture was nominated for Best Sound Recording (Franklin Hansen) at the 9th Academy Awards.
 The film was inspired by incidents from Walter Prescott Webb's 1935 history book The Texas Rangers, A Century of Frontier Defense but filmed in New Mexico.

 The film involves two out-of-luck Texas Rangers who must arrest an old friend turned outlaw.
 The supporting cast features Lloyd Nolan, Edward Ellis, Jean Parker, and George "Gabby" Hayes.
 In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.